-Exhaustion of the Internal Claims and Appeals Processes
+Exhaustion of the internal claims and appeals processes

-A request for standard or expedited external review can't be made until the Member has exhausted (completed) Passport's internal Claims and appeals processes and received a Final Adverse Benefit Determination.
-However, in the following circumstances, the Member can request external review prior to exhausting Passport's internal processes:
+A request for standard or expedited external review can't be made until the Member has exhausted (completed) Molina's internal Claims and appeals processes and received a Final Adverse Benefit Determination.
+However, in the following circumstances, the Member can request external review prior to exhausting Molina's internal processes:

-- Simultaneous Requests for Expedited Internal and External Reviews: The Member may also request an expedited external review of an Adverse Benefit Determination involving an Urgent Care Service at the same time a request is made for an expedited internal appeal of an Adverse Benefit Determination if the Member's treating physician certifies that the Adverse Benefit Determination involves a medical condition that could seriously jeopardize the Member's life or health, or would jeopardize the Member's ability to regain maximum function, if treated after the time frame of an expedited internal appeal (i.e., 24-hours).
-The Member may not file a request for expedited external review unless the Member also files an expedited internal appeal. - Deemed Exhaustion: If Passport does not adhere to the requirements outlined above, the internal Claims and appeals processes may be deemed exhausted and the Member may have the right to request external review or other remedies under State Law.
+- Waiver: Except in regard to post-service appeals, Molina can waive the exhaustion requirement, in which case the Member can request external review without exhausting Molina's internal processes. - Simultaneous Requests for Expedited Internal and External Reviews: The Member may also request an expedited external review of an Adverse Benefit Determination involving an Urgent Care Service at the same time a request is made for an expedited internal appeal of an Adverse

+Benefit Determination if the Member's treating physician certifies that the Adverse Benefit Determination involves a medical condition that could seriously jeopardize the Member's life or health, or would jeopardize the Member's ability to regain maximum function, if treated after the time frame of an expedited internal appeal (i.e., 72-hours).
+The Member may not file a request for expedited external review unless the Member also files an expedited internal appeal.

+Deemed Exhaustion:

+If Molina does not adhere to the requirements outlined above, the internal Claims and appeals processes may be deemed exhausted and the Member may have the right to request external review or other remedies under State Law.
 If the internal processes are deemed exhausted, this is considered a Final Adverse Benefit Determination.

-In order for the internal processes to be deemed exhausted, the Member needs to request a written explanation from Passport and Passport will respond in writing within 30 calendar days.
-The external reviewer Passport or court will review Passport's explanation along with the Member's request and make a determination of whether the internal processes are exhausted.
-If the Member's request is rejected, Passport will notify the Member within five calendar days.
+In order for the internal processes to be deemed exhausted, the Member needs to request a written explanation from Molina and Molina will respond in writing within 10 calendar days.
+The external reviewer or court will review Molina's explanation along with the Member's request and make a determination of whether the internal processes are exhausted.
+If the Member's request is rejected, Molina will notify the Member within 10 calendar days.
 The Member will have the right to resubmit and pursue an internal appeal of the Adverse Benefit Determination.
 Time periods for refiling will begin to run upon the Member's receipt of that notice.

-External Review
+External review